datarightplus/datarightplus-discovery/draft-authors-datarightplus-discovery.md

 The Initiator resource server client **SHALL**:

 1. Perform `GET` request to the prescribed endpoint location (i.e. `<publicBaseUri>/discovery/datarightplus-configuration`) and;
-2. Include the `x-max-v` header describing the newest Initiator supported version of the [DataRight+ Discovery Metadata] and;
+2. Include the `x-max-v` header describing the newest Initiator supported version of the [DataRight+ Discovery Metadata](#dataright-discovery-metadata) and;
-3. Parse the response in accordance with [DataRight+ Discovery Metadata]
+3. Parse the response in accordance with [DataRight+ Discovery Metadata](#dataright-discovery-metadata)

 # Implementation Considerations

-For certain schemes, particularly `cdr`, the `publicBaseUri` and `secureBaseUri` values are generally provided by the Ecosystem Authority Directory.
-If this is the case the value supplied within the discovery document for the relevant scheme **SHOULD** be ignored.
+For the `cdr` scheme, the `baseUri` value is intended to be provided by the Ecosystem Authority.
+In this case the `baseUri`, if specified, **MUST** match the relevant value supplied by the Ecosystem Authority.

 {backmatter}